RascalTwo/express-handler-tracker/README.md

 // Before
 module.exports = mongoose.model('List', new mongoose.Schema({ ... }))
 /// After
-module.exports = require('@rascal_two/express-handler-tracker').proxyInstrument(mongoose.model('List', new mongoose.Schema({ ... })), 'List', ['find', 'updateOne', 'deleteOne']);
+module.exports = require('@rascal_two/express-handler-tracker').proxyInstrument(mongoose.model('List', new mongoose.Schema({ ... })), 'List', {
+  properties: ['find', 'updateOne', 'deleteOne']
+});
 ```

-The `proxyInstrument` method takes the object to be instrumented, the label of the object, and all properties of the object to be instrumented - if an empty array is passed, then every property will be instrumented.
+The `proxyInstrument` method takes the object to be instrumented, the label of the object, and various options on how and what to instrument of the passed in object.

+- `properties`
+  - Properties to inspect normally
+- `callbackMethods`
+  - Methods of object to inspect that should have callbacks additionally inspected
+  - Value is either the index of the callback in the argument list, or `true` to attempt to proxy all callback function arguments
+- `allProperties`
+  - Boolean to inspect all properties

-> Due to the limitations of Node.js to access asynchronous call stacks, interactions with proxied objects from within promise callbacks may not be accurately reported
+> Due to the limitations of Node.js to access asynchronous call stacks, interactions with proxied objects from within promises & callbacks may not be accurately reported
-> Enabling `attachAsyncProxiesToLatestRequest` will make these attach to the latest request, which will be accurate until the server receives multiple requests at once.
+> The `attachAsyncProxiesToLatestRequest` was added to make these usable by attaching them to the latest request, which will be accurate as long as the server receives requests sequentially.

 ## Troubleshooting